 The timeline Pioneering women in film tells the history of women in film, from its very beginnings until today.
 It can be displayed at film festivals worldwide, and when needed it can be expanded with local examples.
 Several Swedish contemporary films by female directors are provided via the Swedish Institute’s film selection.
 The Swedish Film Institute also provides key films by Swedish women from different eras, with directors such as Karin Swanström, Mai Zetterling, Suzanne Osten and Marie-Louise Ekman.
 We strongly recommend workshops, talks and seminars with film practitioners, scolars and activists as a complement to these building blocks.

-The timeline is available in English but can be translated and printed in local languages.
+The timeline is available as a wall banner or a leaflet.
+Both are in English, but can be translated and printed in local languages.
 The banner measures 4,0 x 2,3 m.
 The fabric depends on where and how it is showcased – indoor, outdoor etc. – but in general we suggest polyester.
 High resolution print files are available upon request.

-The Swedish Film Institute provides films from the archive with leading women directors, such as Mai Zetterling, Gunnel Lindblom and Marie-Louise Ekman.
+The Swedish Film Institute provides films from the National film archive with leading women directors, such as Gunnel Lindblom and Marie-Louise Ekman.
 The films are in DCP format with English subtitles and the screening fee is 1800 SEK (apx 170 EUR) for 1-2 screenings plus transport.
 Please contact Kajsa Hedström at Kajsa.firstname.lastname@example.org for further information.